On the creation of narrow AI: hierarchy and nonlocality of neural network skills: Related Work

 \textbf{Distillation.} Many works have built on the original distillation work of~\citet{hinton2015distilling}, seeking to transfer intermediate representations~\citep{romero2014fitnets, sun2019patient} and applying these techniques to language models~\cite{jiao2019tinybert, sanh2019distilbert}, often after pruning~\cite{mccarley2019structured,meta2024llama}.
 Relevant to our discussion, \citet{turc2019well} showed that pretraining the student before distillation can substantially improve results.

 \textbf{Pruning.} Even early approaches to pruning used second-order methods for pruning weights~\cite{braindamage,brainsurgeon}, whereas our ``attribution'' scores are first-order.
 When training vision models, \citet{zhou2016less} and \citet{wen2016learning} used a group lasso penalty like we do, albeit while training on the full data distribution. \citet{sanh2020movement} proposed ``movement pruning'' to prune weights during transfer learning.
-A variety of works have applied structured pruning to LLMs~\cite{xia2023sheared,ma2023llm}, including~\citet{xia2022structured} who develop a method for task-specific pruning.
-Highly relevant to our discussion here is the work of~\citet{cloud2024gradient}, who apply ``gradient routing'' during training to localized network knowledge to different model components, allowing pruning to be used for unlearning.
+A variety of works have applied structured pruning to LLMs~\cite{xia2023sheared,ma2023llm}, including~\citet{xia2022structured} who develop a method for task-specific pruning. \citet{vural2024pruningoptimallearningsparse} provide evidence that pruning boosts sample efficiency by directing gradient updates to a sparse set of important directions.

 \textbf{Task Structure and Learning Dynamics.} Several works have lately investigated the relationship between task structure and learning dynamics~\cite{ramesh2023compositional,okawa2023compositional,park2024emergence,abbe2023sgd}. \citet{liu2025physics} also briefly study a task similar to CMSP to show that hierarchical relationships between tasks cause what they call ``domino'' learning dynamics.
+We also highlight the ``Skill it!'' paper of Chen et al.~\citep{chen2023skill}, who empirically investigate hierarchical learning dependencies for real LLM tasks.

-\textbf{Machine Unlearning.} Many approaches to unlearning have been proposed~\cite{cao2015towards,bourtoule2019machine,yao2024large,chen2023unlearn, gu2024second}. \citet{guo2024mechanistic} study how applying unlearning fine-tuning to different model components affects unlearning success, inspired by a mechanistic understanding of how knowledge is retrieved in LLMs.
+\textbf{Machine Unlearning.} Many approaches to unlearning have been proposed~\cite{cao2015towards,bourtoule2019machine,yao2024large,chen2023unlearn, gu2024second}. \citet{guo2024mechanistic} study how applying unlearning fine-tuning to different model components affects unlearning success, inspired by a mechanistic understanding of how knowledge is retrieved in LLMs. \citet{lee2025distillationrobustifiesunlearning} show that distillation can be applied after unlearning fine-tuning to more robustly remove unwanted capabilities.
+Highly relevant is the work of~\citet{cloud2024gradient}, who apply ``gradient routing'' during training to localize capabilities to different model components, allowing pruning to be used for unlearning.